rahulpargi641/Battle-Tank-Outscal/README.md

 #### Level Design:
     - Designed using Unity's Battle Tank base artwork.
-    - Strategically placed enemy tanks throughout the patrolling area to prevent intruders from infiltrating..
+    - Strategically placed enemy tanks throughout the patrolling area to prevent intruders from infiltrating.

 #### Enchanced Camera Tracking
     - Developed custom logic for the camera system to smoothly track the player tank's movements.
     - When enemies are detected, the camera automatically focuses on them, reverting to the normal view once you are no longer detected.

 ### Dynamic Camera System
     - Code Quality and Organization.